Murders of Chaney, Goodman, and Schwerner: The conspiracy

-Frank J. Herndon, 46, operated a Meridian drive-in called the Longhorn; he was the Exalted Grand Cyclops of the Meridian White Knights.
+Frank J. Herndon, 46, operated a Meridian drive-in restaurant called the Longhorn; he was the Exalted Grand Cyclops of the Meridian White Knights.
 James T. Harris, also known as Pete, was a White Knights investigator.
 The 30-year-old Harris was keeping tabs on the three civil rights workers' every move.
 Oliver R. Warner, 54, known as Pops, was a Meridian grocery owner and member of the White Knights.
 Herman Tucker lived in Hope, Mississippi, a few miles from the Neshoba County Fair grounds.
 Tucker, 36, was not a member of the White Knights; he was a building contractor who worked for Burrage.
 The White Knights gave Tucker the assignment of getting rid of the CORE station wagon driven by the workers.
 White Knights Imperial Wizard Samuel H. Bowers, who served with the U.S. Navy during World War II, was not apprehended on December 4, 1964, but he was implicated the following year.
 Bowers, then 39, was credited with saying: "This is a war between the Klan and the FBI.
 And in a war, there have to be some who suffer."

 On Sunday, June 7, 1964, nearly 300 White Knights met near Raleigh, Mississippi.
 Bowers addressed the White Knights about what he described as a "nigger-communist invasion of Mississippi" that he expected to take place in a few weeks, in what CORE had announced as Freedom Summer.
 The men listened as Bowers said: "This summer the enemy will launch his final push for victory in Mississippi", and, "there must be a secondary group of our members, standing back from the main area of conflict, armed and ready to move.
 It must be an extremely swift, extremely violent, hit-and-run group."

-Although federal authorities believed many others took part in the Neshoba County lynching, only ten men were charged with the physical murders of Chaney, Goodman, and Schwerner.
+Although federal authorities believed many others took part in the Neshoba County lynching, only 10 men were charged with the physical murders of Chaney, Goodman, and Schwerner.
 One of these was Deputy Sheriff Price, 26, who played a crucial role in implementing the conspiracy.
 Before his friend Rainey was elected sheriff in 1963, Price worked as a salesman, fireman, and bouncer.
 Price, who had no prior experience in local law enforcement, was the only person who witnessed the entire event.
 He arrested the three men, released them the night of the murders, and chased them down state Highway 19 toward Meridian, eventually re-capturing them at the intersection near House, Mississippi.
 Price and the other nine men escorted them north along Highway 19 to Rock Cut Road, where they forced a stop and murdered the three civil rights workers.